 • Those who have work/home schedules that make synchronous courses challenging

-Going this route is often a more affordable option but not really recommended since it lacks a lot of the strong instruction and guidance that CFP courses provide.
+Going this route is often a more affordable option, but it is not really recommended since it lacks a lot of the strong instruction and guidance that CFP courses provide.

 Cost and Guarantees